 Engine (Fuel System)

 The fuel pipe exits the tank from its underside, which makes it awkward if blockages occur.
-If the tank has rusted during long idle periods, then the pipe may block if the tank filter is not in good condition.
-This filter is a soldered brass gauze assembly.
 Early cars (up to about 1950) also had a low mounted fuel filter on the bulkhead, which is below the tank level.
 If it has to be disconnected, the front/left of the car should be jacked up first.

-The electric fuel pump I found on my AC, was an S.U. type AZX 1332.
-However, the SU company lists this as a high-pressure pump for mounting at the fuel tank.
-So, I assume that the low pressure equivalent, will be the AUA25.
-These are reliable just as long as they are in frequent use and are correctly maintained.
+The SU electric fuel pump on the AC is type AUA66.
+This is the low pressure version (or "puller") for mounting near the engine.
+The AC has a high mounted fuel tank, with bottom outlet, giving a gravity feed in addition to the efforts of the pump.
+These pumps are very reliable as long as they are not tampered with - as they often are!
+As long as they are in regular use (or in a dry climate), the contacts should work well.
+Contacts sometimes get ruined by someone using abrasives on them if they do become dirty or oxidised.
+Soft materials should be used, possibly with switch cleaner or some meths.
 If you ever dismantle the pump and refit/replace the diaphram, remember that it needs to be tensioned by applying current to the solenoid while the casing screws are tightened up evenly.
 Repair kits and new pumps are still available, although some components differ from the originals.
 These electric pumps are often criticised by owners and mechanics, but it is improper over-haul and maintenance that renders them troublesome.
 They have given reliable service on ACs, Morris Minors, Land Rovers, etc. for many years, so if persistent problems do occur, then past mis-treatment of the pump will be the root cause.
 I have heard of diaphrams shrinking, in which case it will need to be dismantled and re-assenbled so that it can be re-tensioned.
-Lack of use can cause trouble with the contacts (especially in damp climates), and these should be cleaned with something soft - certainly nothing abrasive.
-This is probably the most common mis-treatment of SU pumps, when contacts are damaged by cleaning with abrasives.
-Electronic versions are available which removes the contact breaker issue.
+Electronic versions are available which removes the contact breaker issue which might be useful in damp climates.
 Fuel supply troubles are often caused by other issues such as blockages.
 Check to see if any debris is building up in the fuel filter bowl.
-If so, check the gauze filter in the petrol tank outlet.
-It might also help to have the inside of the tank resin coated to prevent internal rusting.
+Brown rust-like dust is more likely to be varnish deposit from old fuel.